mattsoulanille/NovaJS/README.md

   * Put people in their respective system for every changed system?
 But then it's not multiplayer.
   * Put everyone in the same system, but make the planets different based on the state of the universe?
 But there are fleets...
   * Choose a system randomly and put everyone in it?
-    * How do you detect which systems are actually just different instances of the same system?
+    * How do you detect which systems are actually just different instances of the same system (e.g. when you complete a certain storyline, certain systems of a specific government get annexed, but they'd need to remain not-taken-over for other players)?
   * This is probably the biggest proplem with multiplayer support, and I welcome any suggestions.
 * How will dates work?
 Realtime is definitely a bad idea for timing missions since it takes time to read the dialogue.
 Maybe everyone just has a different date that changes normally (when you jump / land)?
 * Will there be some form of chat, and if so, where will it be?
 Perhaps you need to hail other ships to talk to them?
 Perhaps it's just in the bottom left info area?